Latest leak at Japan's Fukushima plant contaminates six workers

 On Monday, Tepco said a plant worker accidentally halted power to pumps used to cool the damaged reactors.
 A backup system kicked in immediately, but the event was another reminder of the precarious situation at the plant.

-Last week, Tepco said 430 litres (113 gallons) of contaminated water had spilled out of a storage tank at Fukushima and probably flowed to the ocean.
+Last week, Tepco said 430 liters (113 gallons) of contaminated water had spilled out of a storage tank at Fukushima and probably flowed to the ocean.

 Japan's nuclear regulator said on Wednesday that incident was equivalent to "Level 0" on the International Nuclear and Radiological Events Scale (INES), but gave no official rating.